-At the beginning of each day, an educator does an inspection of the outdoor playspace and equipment for potential hazards and litter.
 Activities are planned and occur spontaneously to enhance children's creative, motor, and social skills, and to encourage children to engage in constructive play.

 Children are required to be outdoors for two hours per day.
 Thus, it is important that you ensure your child has the appropriate outdoor clothing each day.
-However, if there are severe weather conditions such as storms, low temperatures of -20°C, wind chill, or smog advisories, children may be kept indoors.
+However, if there are severe weather conditions such as storms, low temperatures (minus 25°C with or without wind chill), or smog advisories, children may be kept indoors.